Training a puppy means repeating the same command dozens of times. Sometimes hundreds. Sit. Stay. Come. Leave it. Repeat tomorrow.

 If you talk to professional dog trainers, Zuke’s Mini Naturals comes up constantly.

-They’re small, soft, and extremely easy to carry in a treat pouch.
+They’re small, soft, and easy to carry in a treat pouch.

 Why we like them